Wednesday 24th April 3:30pm - 8:00pm

 We want you to help us make the largest human solar lantern display in the shape of footprint that has ever been attempted in the Southern Highlands.

 All you need to do is bring along your own solar lantern from home.
-If you do not have a solar lantern, the Southern Highlands Botanic Gardens will have some available to purchase on the night.
+If you do not have a solar lantern, you can grab one for free on the night from the Southern Highlands Botanic Gardens

 If your children are taking part in one of our solar lantern making workshops they can use this for the photo.